-What Brand does not realize – or maybe he does realize this, but he is apparently powerless or unwilling to do anything about it – is that “six months” is renewed every six months.
+What Brand does not realise – or maybe he does realise this, but he is apparently powerless or unwilling to do anything about it – is that “six months” is renewed every six months.
 Every six months he swears anew: “In six months’ time …”

 Or, closer to reality: Every day a previous six-month period ends.
 Every day he solemnly commits himself to the following six months.

 Every day, every month, every year.
 Every six months.